 Now, everyone is approaching deals with a give-and-take mindset.
 The result is better outcomes, business satisfaction and an industry made better by one of the greatest global challenges of our time.

-Shawn Arnone is senior vice president and head of the commercial vendor business at Key Equipment Finance, leading the technology, industrial, healthcare and specialty vehicle segments.
+Shawn Arnone is senior vice president and head of the commercial vendor business at Key Equipment Finance.